No Audio Device Installed

 - Expand the Sound, video, and game controllers section.

-- Look for your audio device (e.g., Realtek High Definition Audio).
+- Right-click your audio device (e.g., Realtek High Definition Audio) and select Update driver.

-- In Device Manager, right-click the audio device and choose Uninstall device.
+- Right-click the device and select Enable device.

-- Restart your PC and press the BIOS key (often Delete, F2, or F10) during startup.
+- Restart your PC and enter the BIOS/UEFI (usually by pressing F2, Delete, or Esc during startup).

-- Navigate to the Integrated Peripherals or Advanced tab.
+- Navigate to the Advanced or Integrated Peripherals section.

 |